Mexico has a comprehensive legal and statutory Immigration Policy affecting Mexicans and foreign nationals

 You can receive a resident permit if you are willing to invest your capital in Mexico.
 Your investment can be directed at industry or services, and must equal a minimum set amount.

-If you are a qualified technician or scientist, Mexico offers a category of visa which enables you to live and work in Mexico under sponsorship from a foreign company (this could be a company you own).
+If you are a qualified professional, technician, or scientist, Mexico offers a category of visa that enables you to live and work in Mexico under sponsorship from a company.
 The company must cover all of your income and expenses while you are in Mexico.
 Learn more about Working in Mexico.

 There are other situations including students and people with family connections in Mexico.
 Download our free Mexico Immigration Guide eBook for detailed list of visa types and details.